 Strengths:

-- Ecosystem: HubSpot has a great ecosystem and integration with other CRM systems, CMS platforms, and eCommerce tools if you want to use HubSpot only for marketing automation.
+3. Ecosystem: HubSpot boasts a strong ecosystem and seamless integration with other CRM systems, CMS platforms, and eCommerce tools for users focusing on marketing automation.

 Weaknesses:

-- Advanced CRM Features: Second, HubSpot would not be an excellent fit for companies with deeper needs for compliance, regulations, and quoting.
-They would require substantial development on top of HubSpot.
+2. Advanced CRM Features: HubSpot may not suit companies with deeper compliance, regulatory, and quoting needs, necessitating substantial development on top of the platform.

-- Territory Management and Sales Team Planning: Finally, the weaker data model makes it inferior for industries requiring substantial out-of-the-box capabilities for territory management and sales team planning, where referential data integrity may be critical to getting accurate data from the CRM system.
+3. Territory Management and Sales Team Planning: The weaker data model makes it less suitable for industries requiring robust out-of-the-box capabilities for territory management and sales team planning, where referential data integrity is crucial for accurate CRM data.

 2. Microsoft Dynamics CRM